 The Carnivore Diet Works for People With Autoimmune Disease

-It is probably the most effective intervention currently available for people suffering from these types of diseases.
+The carnivore diet is probably the most effective intervention currently available for people suffering from these types of diseases.
 Even though there are no clinical trials or studies done on using the carnivore diet to treat autoimmune disease, the case studies are undeniable, and if some humans have success reversing type 1 diabetes or rheumatoid arthritis using an animal-based diet, it definitely warrants giving it a try if you have an autoimmune issue.

 The Carnivore Diet Works for Those Wanting to Improve Athletic Performance